 Return to the Downtown area and enjoy your picnic repast at Riverfront Park.
 Then continue your Lynchburg adventure with a leisurely afternoon activity.
 Lynchburg has much of these to offer, so you could rent a bike from Bikes Unlimited and hit the Blackwater Creek and Riverwalk Trails, play a brisk game of Frisbee golf or tennis at Peaks View Park or pick up a brand new skateboard at Scene 3 bicycle and board shop and break it in at Rotary Centennial Riverfront Skatepark.

 With all of these adventures under your belt, you’ll work up an appetite.
-So after you’ve said goodbye to the parks and trails, continue enjoying the Lynchburg outdoors by sitting outside with a scrumptious meal and a cold drink on the porch of one of our excellent waterfront restaurants, like The Water Dog, Depot Grille, El Jefe or Bootleggers.
+So after you’ve said goodbye to the parks and trails, continue enjoying the Lynchburg outdoors by sitting outside with a delicious meal and a cold drink on the porch of one of our excellent waterfront restaurants, like The Water Dog, Depot Grille, El Jefe or Bootleggers.
 Conclude your outdoor adventure for the day by sipping your drink and watching as the sun begins to take its leave for the day behind the mountains you climbed just this morning.

 Day 3: Take a Hike!